-Sunni has been involved in the study and care of historic buildings in a multitude of projects in the UK, US, and Ireland.
-From 2012 – 2020, Sunni was the Conservation Interior Designer, Historic Buildings Consultant, and Architectural Conservation Specialist for two Dublin-based Grade I Conservation firms where she took a leading role in multi-disciplinary, complex conservation and heritage re-development projects for public and private clients.
-Sunni has completed eight city/county surveys for Ireland’s National Inventory of Architectural Heritage, is a member of the Irish Georgian Society’s Architectural Conservation & Planning Committee and the Board of the Register of Heritage Contractors.
+Sunni has been at the helm of refurbishing both modern and historic buildings in a multitude of projects in Ireland and the US.
+From 2012 – 2020, Sunni was the Interior Designer, Historic Buildings Consultant, and Architectural Conservation Specialist for two Dublin-based Grade I architecture firms where she took a leading role in multi-disciplinary, complex re-development projects for public and private clients.
+She leverages her training in architectural drawing, on-site building processes, and bid/tender documents for the benefit of all her projects.
+Sunni has completed more than a dozen city/county surveys for Ireland’s National Inventory of Architectural Heritage as both a recorder and an editor, is a member of the Irish Georgian Society’s Architectural Conservation & Planning Committee, the Board of the Register of Heritage Contractors and she sits on the Board of the Victorian Society in America.
 She has lectured in the Grade III accreditation series for Royal Institute of the Architects of Ireland, University College Dublin, Dublin City Council and the Dundalk Society of Young Surveyors.
+In Ireland, her favorite project was preparing the conservation management plan for Dublin’s oldest, most intact house at 9/9A Aungier Street, constructed in 1664.

-In 2013, 2014, 2016, and 2020 Sunni was honoured to study some of the most outstanding examples of architectural heritage in the UK and US whilst attending the prestigious Attingham Summer School, the Attingham Trust London House Course, and the Victorian Society in America’s Newport and Chicago Summer Schools.
+In 2013, 2014, 2016, and 2019 Sunni was honored to study some of the most outstanding examples of architectural heritage in the UK and US whilst attending the prestigious Attingham Summer School, the Attingham Trust London House Course, and the Victorian Society in America’s Newport and Chicago Summer Schools.

 Throughout her work Sunni has worked closely with private and professional clients to guide them through the processes involved in planning and heritage asset development, design solutions for historic buildings, appropriate repair and improvement of Protected Structures, and other historic sites.

 Sunni has a keen eye for the nuances of period details, building chronology and traditional building technologies.

 Research and Documentation